Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator/_index.md

 - Ensure that the add function the takes a string as an argument.

-- The function that needs to be constatntly updated is the `add()` function.
+- The function that needs to be constantly updated is the `add()` function.
 It's even better if the `add()` function relies on other tiny functions.

 - Understanding of regular expression methods should be demonstrated within the project.